dyno-might/dyno-might.github.io/_posts/2024-01-11-fancy-math.md

 Then in December 2023 a [paper](https://doi.org/10.1073/pnas.2311556120) came out in the Proceedings of the National Academy of Sciences making the instrumental variables argument again, except with even more math and even more insistence that selection bias has been solved.
 This *really* confused me.

 I mean, was my argument for bias *wrong*?
 I asked everyone who contacted me what my error was, but I could never get a clear answer—the response was always to return to instrumental variables and how awesome they are.
-I heard lots about *potential outcomes* and *monotonicity* and *latent treatment effects* and *two-stage least squares*, but never anything about where my poor little logic went wrong.
+I heard lots about *potential outcomes* and *monotonicity* and *local treatment effects* and *two-stage least squares*, but never anything about where my poor little logic went wrong.

 I'm sure instrumental variables are great!
 (Did I mention that one of the authors of that paper won a Nobel prize for inventing instrumental variables?)
 But in this *particular* case, they produce the same number as my [grug](/grug/)-brained logic, via the *same calculation*.